 Summertime and the months either side are the most popular time of year to head to Europe, including if you’re travelling with your dog.
-But did you realise that you need to be wary of the disease known as Leishmania, if you’re travelling to much of southern Europe?
+But did you realise that you need to be wary of the disease known as Leishmaniasis across most of southern Europe?
 Read on to find out more about this disease and the precautions you should take to protect your dog.

 Read more about ways to keep yourself and your dog healthy while travelling

-Leishmania is an infection spread by female sandflies.
+Leishmaniasis is an infection spread by female sandflies.
 The primary hosts of the disease are dogs.
-If your dog is bitten by a female sandfly that has been infected by biting an infected dog, your dog may become infected with Leishmania.
+If your dog is bitten by a female sandfly that has been infected with Leishmania parasites by biting an infected dog, your dog may become infected with Leishmaniasis.

 Once a dog develops an active infection, cure is not possible, but rather long-term medication and monitoring is required, to prevent it from becoming fatal in severe cases.